Environmental Engagement Workshop Series

 In 2017, following the results of thousands of surveys and follow up discussions among students and staff, we updated the program name.
 For the full story, see our three-part chronicle.

-Lectures typically last about 90 minutes.
-Attendance ranges from 25-80 inmates, depending on the topic and prison.
-Lecture topics have included climate change, energy and biofuels, animal track identification, wetlands, environmental justice, green building, a native plant identification workshop, butterflies, innovations in composting, and a workshop on designing a rain garden, just to name a few.
-The following topics have been requested by inmates who attend the lecture series:
+Workshops are about 90 minutes.
+Attendance ranges from 25-80 inmate-students, depending on the topic and prison.
+Topics have included climate change, energy and biofuels, animal track identification, wetlands, environmental justice, green building, a native plant identification workshop, butterflies, innovations in composting, and a workshop on designing a rain garden, just to name a few.
+The following topics have been requested by students:

 - green job opportunities / ways to get involved with sustainability efforts

 - environmental justice

 - endangered plant and animal species / general information on animals